July 17, 2012 / Educational

 Check out these other great articles:

-At Halstead, we stock a variety of types of jewelry chain styles in bulk by the foot in both sterling silver and gold-filled.
+At Halstead, we stock hundreds of silver chain and gold-filled chain.
 Check out our footage and finished chain sections online, where you will be able to find many of these chain-link styles.

 Got questions?
 Email us at [email protected].
 We’d love to hear from you.
 Sorry, studio support is not available by phone.
 Emails only, please.